How to Self-Host Everything: A 2026 Beginner's Guide

 nano /etc/ssh/sshd_config

-# Set: PermitRootLogin no
+# PermitRootLogin no

-# Set: PasswordAuthentication no
+# PasswordAuthentication no

 systemctl restart sshd